Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 The beautiful and impressive GLYKOFILOUSA VIII seen leaving Salamina for Perama thirty minutes after I had completed my trip with her.

 And this therefore marked the end of the very nice trip that I had with the newly-built GLYKOFILOUSA VIII.
-She is by far one of the most original double-ended ferries in Greece, as she has numerous amenities dedicated to the environment, making her one of the most eco-friendly ships in the Greek coastal service.
+She is by far one of the most original double-ended ferries in Greece, as she has numerous amenities dedicated to the environment, thus making her one of the most eco-friendly ships in the Greek coastal service.
 She really appeared like if she was a floating garden, and her trip was very smooth and without a single vibration.
 I managed to see several ships operating on the Perama-Salamina line, as well as others that were docked in Salamina for other purposes.
 Overall, I was very satisfied to make my first trip on the line in recent memory with this wonderful and modern ferry.